 Other factors to consider involve the tattoo itself; its location, ink and the techniques to apply it in the first place.
 ‘Unfortunately, the ink that can be used in tattoos is poorly regulated, and often a mix of different chemicals, some of which are easier to remove than others,’ notes Worsnop, before adding that different tattoo artists’ ‘techniques’ will also impact the session lengths, particularly if there has been layered shading.
 Contrary to popular belief, darker inks usually aren’t the problem; it’s the lighter shades and certain colours that lasers can sometimes struggle with.

 Finally, there’s which method of laser tattoo removal you go for.
 Full removal could take as little as 4 months (2-3 months for a fade) with newer, lower energy options, or as long as 1-2 years (10-12 months for a fade) with more traditional options that require more healing time for the skin.
 Overall, it’s a gradual process that requires a little patience - you won’t see results overnight.
+You can find more information on how long tattoo removal takes here.

 7. Is tattoo removal safe?